dimacio/personal-website-cookiecutter/READme.md

 # Personal website cookiecutter

-### Generates a minimialist and informative landing page containing desirable links such as Github and Linkedin.
+### Generate a minimialist and informative landing page containing desirable links such as Github and Linkedin.
 Deploys to Github pages via a CLI tool.

 ![Generated website](example.png)